 Dutch beer has a long history.
 From the Middle Ages until now, Amsterdam people have always loved the golden grain juice.
-In fact, in Holland they drank beer like water.
-Heineken is Holland’s most famous beer brand.
-Its aggressive marketing strategy crushed all of Amsterdam’s local beer brewers.
-Other famous Dutch beer brands are Amstel (also owned by Heineken), Dommelsch, Grolsch, Brand, Bavaria and Hertog Jan.
-In more recent years brands like Jupiler are becoming more popular.
+In fact, in Holland, they drank beer like water!
+Heineken was Holland’s most famous beer brand for a long time.

 1. In Amsterdam people drank beer like water